Skip to content

 Lifecycle Hooks and Init Scripts

-The most common hook is the session_init script, which runs in your terminal session after creating a new worktree.
+The most common hook is the session_init script, which runs in your new terminal session after creating a new worktree.
 This is perfect for setting up your shell environment, activating virtual environments, and running interactive setup tasks.

 Configuration